"Su, why is Lina absent? "

 "You shouldn't be scared, you should be angry.
 Anger will help you to fight back.
 That creature is disturbing you.
 Don't allow him to create havoc in your life," I advised another friend.

-"You should recite whatever prayers in your own religious teachings before you sleep, " I told
+"You should recite whatever prayers in your own religious teachings before you sleep, " I told my Chinese friends.

 "Why are you scared?
 Don't you have your Hindu god with you in your hostel room?
 That should give you enough protection," I tried to comfort a panicky Indian friend.